 Other Family Support Services

-Kid’s Net: a program of MSPCC, provides support to pre-adoptive, foster, and kinship parents who are caring for children in DCF custody.
-Their services are offered statewide and include respite care, short term child care, training opportunities, and an after-hours emergency help line (1-800-486-3730).
+Kid’s Net: A program of MSPCC, provides support to pre-adoptive, foster, and kinship parents who are caring for children in DCF custody.
+Their services are offered statewide and include respite care, short term childcare, training opportunities, and an after-hours emergency hotline (1-800-486-3730).

 Massachusetts Department of Children and Families

 There are an abundance of resources available to families who have taken on the responsibility of transracial adoptive parenting, or are considering doing so.
 Below is a list of resources curated by MARE staff to be of particular relevancy to families at varying stages of the adoption process.

 This AdoptUSKids article offers advice and considerations shared by adoptive parents and child welfare professionals for families considering adoption transracially.

 This article from the Children's Bureau cites an estimated 44% of US adoptions are now transracial, and this prominent community of families going through the same process has brought about plenty of public discussion, research and communities to guide transracial families.

 In this informative panel, MARE aims to discuss the importance of having competence surrounding racial awareness and competence in adoption.
 Three families share their experiences within their own families, their adoption stories, what they have learned and their struggles, and what results they have found useful.

 This publication from the National Council on Adoption addresses the privilege of growing one’s family through adoption, and the associated issues of loss, grief, identity formation, maintaining birth family connections and accessing health history information.
 These issues are compounded when adopting a child of a different race.